nvdb-vegdata/nvdbtransportportal/los3.md

 ### Table of NVDB features in this category

-The links below will take you to the [NVDB data catalogue](./konsept2_datakatalog.md) (in Norwegian text only), giving a detailed description of the properties of each feature type  and how it relates to the [NVDB road network](./konsept5_network.md) and other NVDB-features.
+The links below will take you to the [NVDB data catalogue](./konsept2_datakatalog.md), giving a detailed description of the properties of each feature type  and how it relates to the [NVDB road network](./konsept5_network.md) and other NVDB-features.
+Unfortunately, the data catalogue itself is only available in English.

 | Feature type |  Description |
 |---|---|